Mean Field Portfolio Games with Epstein-Zin Preferences: Wellposedness under deterministic parameters

 \section{Wellposedness under deterministic parameters}

 This section proves the existence of an equilibrium in closed form for models with deterministic parameters\footnote{They may depend on an initial distribution capturing initial heterogeneity.}.
-Moreover, we verify that this closed form equilibrium investment rate and consumption rate is the unique in $L^\infty\times L^\infty_+$, without additional integrability assumptions.
-Here, $L^\infty_+$ is the subspace of $L^\infty$ where all elements are strictly positive.
+Moreover, we verify that this closed form equilibrium investment rate and consumption rate is the unique one in $L^\infty\times L^\infty_{\text{log},+}$, without additional integrability assumptions.
 Both the MFG and the $N$-player game are considered.